Bitcoin and other cryptocurrencies

 Your digital wallet has a public key and a private key, like a

-password or a PIN number.
-However, virtual currency systems allow users to
+password or a PIN.
+However, digital currency systems allow users to

 remain relatively anonymous and there is no central data bank.
 If

-hackers steal your digital currency you have little hope
+hackers steal your digital currency you have little hope of getting